 There are many limitations to what insurance companies will cover.
 Insurance companies will only cover the basics– chiefly your medical care and lost wages.
 Even then, insurance companies will often still require you to pay for certain procedures or medical care out of pocket.
-Moreover, insurance companies will not compensate you for emotional damage and losses that you incur in the accident.
+Moreover, insurance companies will not compensate you for the emotional damage and losses that you incur in the accident.
 Proceeding with litigation can help you recoup some of your losses.

 I Am A Lowboy Truck Driver and Was Involved in an Accident.
-Am I Entitled to Workers Compensation?
+Am I Entitled to Workers’ Compensation?

 Similarly, two of our lawyers, Marion and Daniel Munley have been recognized as being in the Top 10 for Trucking Trial Lawyers by the National Trial Lawyers Association.
 Both are board-certified in trucking law by the National Board of Trial Advocacy.
 Notably, Marion Munley broke ground as the first woman to chair the American Association for Justice Trucking Litigation Group, an organization which Daniel served as chair for in 2011.

-What’s more, in 2019, the AAJ Trucking Litigation renamed the “Chairman’s Award” after the founder of our group, Robert W. Munley (1930-2019).
+What’s more, in 2019, the AAJ Trucking Litigation renamed the “Chairman’s Award” after the founder of our law firm, Robert W. Munley (1930-2019).
 This award honors his service to the field of trucking litigation, as he was one of the first lawyers to specialize in truck cases and treat them as unique from generic automobile accidents.
 Each year, the Robert W. Munley Award is given to one outstanding attorney who makes advances in the field of trucking litigation.
-Marion Munley and Daniel Munley were the first lawyers to receive the award after it was renamed the “Robert W. Munley Award” in honor of their father and Munley Law founder.
+Marion Munley and Daniel Munley were the first lawyers to receive the award after it was renamed the “Robert W. Munley Award” in honor of their father and Munley Law Personal Injury Attorneys founder.